allen-garvey/phoenix-umbrella/apps/photog/README.md

 JPEG, PNG, WebP and SVG image types are supported.
 This mix task both adds the images in a given source folder to the Photog database, and also generates thumbnail images and copies the original image source files to the your masters folder.
 Generated/copied files are placed inside folders based on the current date and time, using the same convention as Apple Photos.

-* `mix shutterbug <source_folder>` takes the images in the source folder and copies the images and generated thumbnails to `./priv/static/media/images` and `./priv/static/media/thumbnails` respectively
+* `mix shutterbug <source_folder>` takes the images in the source folder and copies the images and generated thumbnails to `./priv/static/media/images` and `./priv/static/media/thumbnails` respectively.

+* To automatically convert jpg file masters to webp files on import to save space, use the `--webp` option after the source folder.

 ## Adding Amazon Photos Ids to images